What should I do if my community has various needs at the same time?

 Congratulations!
 You have succeeded in obtaining funds to benefit your community.
 This is the result of your perseverance and patience for a noble cause.

 The acknowledgment of receipt of funds is a formal certification that the economic resources were received by the applying organization.
 It is important that you verify that you have the grant in your bank account.
-It should be filled out and sent directly by fax and/or regular mail.
+It should be filled out and sent directly by email.

 If I already have an approved project, can I apply for funds again?